trastopchin/unity-implicit-surface-rendering/README.md

 return x4 + y4 + z4 + a*term*term +b*term + c;
 ```
-This is an implicit surface function for a Goursat surface.
-Now you need to
+This is an implicit surface function for a [Goursat surface](https://mathcurve.com/surfaces.gb/goursat/goursat.shtml).

 1. Make sure “Apply Shader to Selected Material?” and “Delete previous shader?” are true
 2. Click generate shader.